Joshua230670/Joshua230670/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->

-My name is Joshua Izquierdo and I am currently a senior at Florida International University.
-I am 21 years old and actively pursuing my Bachelors of Arts in Computer Science.
+My name is **Joshua Izquierdo** and I am currently a senior at **Florida International University**.
+I am **21 years old** and actively pursuing my **Bachelors of Arts in Computer Science**.
 The programming language I currently work with is Java, but I am in the process of transitioning to Python.
 My programming journey began with taking a computer science class in high schhol and I have continued that path ever since.

-### Technical Skills
+## Technical Skills
 - Programming
   * Originally worked with **Java** and now use **Python** actively to develop programs.
   * Used **Swift** to develop applications with XCode.